isu247/Zone-1/README.md

 # Zone 1
-Located at villa warner condominiums
+Located in California
-All trainees willingly participate and promote a sadomasochistic environment Trainees are responsible for feeding and grooming billie and picking up her shit
+All trainees willingly participate and promote a sadomasochistic environment Trainees are responsible for feeding and grooming billie